JBoss.orgCommunity Documentation

 To expose the Solver as a REST Service that reads the planning problem and responds with the best

-solution, annotate the domain POJO's with XStream, JAXB or Jackson annotations and hook the Solver
+solution, annotate the domain POJO's with XStream, JAXB or Jackson annotations and hook the Solver in

 Camel or RESTEasy.